-My Disney Top 5 - Character Experiences at Walt Disney Worldby Chris Barry, staff writer
+My Disney Top 5 - Character Experiences at Walt Disney Worldby Chris Barry, contributing writer

 Welcome back to another My Disney Top 5.
 Thanks for all of your responses and for being the greatest bunch of readers a writer could hope for.